Pages

 By cleansing the intestinal walls, cat's claw enables the body to better absorb nutrients, thus helping to correct nutritional imbalances created by digestive blockages.

-cat's claw as Cancer prevention
+Cat's claw as Cancer prevention

 Studies have confirmed that extract from cat’s claw has an inhibiting action against the proliferation and division of tumor cells.